diantonioandrea/pacs-project/README.md

 All the adaptive examples use `pacs::lapsolver` instead of a manual `pacs::solve`.
 This is a wrapper for `GMRES` with a `DBI`[^dbi] preconditioner, which is particularly useful given the ill-conditioning that _hp-adaptive_ methods suffer from.

 [^dbi]: A generic name for a Block-Jacobi preconditioner.

+### On Parallelism

+Parallelism through the STL plays a secondary role, primarily utilized for common operations involving standard containers.
+In contrast, parallelism via _OpenMP_ is fundamental, significantly boosting the performance of the polygonal mesher, the `DB` solver, and the `DBI` preconditioner.